-The British wine company "International Exhibition Cooperative Wine Society" (IECWS) owes its existence to a major wine exhibition at the Royal Albert Hall in London in 1874, to which numerous countries had delivered their wines.
-However, the visitors took little notice of it so that the Portuguese producers asked for help from the British government.
-As a result, a number of lunches were organized to promote the wines.
-The organizers were the founding fathers, who founded the Wine Society as a cooperative in the same year.
-That was the financial officer George E. Scrivenor, the ophthalmologist R. Brudenell Carter and the architect Henry Scott.
+The British wine company "International Exhibition Cooperative Wine Society" (IECWS) owes its existence to a large wine exhibition at the Royal Albert Hall in London in 1874, to which numerous countries had delivered their wines.
+However, visitors took little notice, so Portuguese producers asked the British government for help.
+A series of lunches were then organized to publicize the wines.
+The organizers were the founding fathers who founded the Wine Society as a cooperative in the same year.
+That was finance officer George E. Scrivenor, ophthalmologist R. Brudenell Carter, and architect Henry Scott.

-The main objective was to buy wines directly from the producer to ensure the authenticity and quality and to offer them to the members at fair prices.
-The first chairman was Norman MacLeod.
-Incidentally, the longest was the famous wine author Edmund Penning-Rowsell
+The main objective was to buy wines directly from the producer to ensure authenticity and quality and to offer them to members at fair prices.
+Norman MacLeod served as the first chairman.
+Incidentally, the famous wine author Edmund was the longest in office Penning-Rowsell

 (1913-2002) from 1964 to 1987.
-During his tenure, in 1965, he moved from London to a purpose built building in Stevenage.
-Around 4 million bottles of wine can be stored in the temperature-controlled halls there, some of which are delivered with their own delivery fleet.
-The stock contains over 800 wines from all over the world.
+During his tenure in 1965, he moved from London to a purpose-built building in Stevenage.
+Around four million bottles of wine can be stored in the temperature-controlled halls there, some of which are delivered with their own fleet of vans.
+The inventory includes over 800 wines from all over the world.

-The association, known as the "Wine Society", belongs to its members, whereby each member may only own one unit certificate.
-Such a one costs today 40 EURO and causes a lifelong membership without annual fee and without compulsory purchase.
-There are no dividends, the shares can be inherited.
+The association, known as the "Wine Society" for short, belongs to its members, whereby each member may only have one share certificate.
+Today such a one costs 40 EURO and leads to a lifelong membership without annual fee and without obligation to buy.
+There are no dividends, the unit certificates can be inherited.
 The only condition for membership is a minimum age of 18 years.
 New members are either proposed by members or an application is made.
-Famous members of early years were the Sherlock Holmes author Arthur Conan Doyle (1859-1939), the inventor of the penicillin Alexander Fleming (1881-1955) and the English Prime Minister Lord John Russel (1792-1878).
-There are a total of 300,000 members worldwide, of whom about 100,000 buy active wines per week for about one million pounds.
-The wines must be paid immediately when ordering in cash.
-With sales of over £ 50 million, Wine Society is one of the UK's largest wine retailers.
-Current Chairman is Sarah Evans, Chief Executive is Oliver Johnson.
-Australia has a similar, independent institution.
-See also below Wine-producing institutions
+Famous members of earlier years were the Sherlock Holmes author Arthur Conan Doyle (1859-1939), the inventor of the penicillin Alexander Fleming (1881-1955) and the English Prime Minister Lord John Russel (1792-1878).
+There are a total of 300,000 members worldwide, of whom around 100,000 active buy wines for around one million pounds each week.
+The wines must be paid for in cash immediately when ordering.
+With sales of over £ 50m, the Wine Society is one of the largest UK wine retailers.
+The current chair is Sarah Evans, the chief executive is Oliver Johnson.
+There is a similar, independent institution in Australia.
+See also under Wine-producing institutions